sagol-python-for-neuroscientists/textbook-public/SetupPython.md

 # Setting Up Your Python Stack

 Below you can find the tools we'll use throughout the semester to work with Python.
-To complete exercise #1 you only have to compelete Task number 1 - "Python Setup".
-In the second week of the semester I'll show in class how to install the rest of the tools listed, so you should feel perfectly comfortable with postponing Tasks 2-3 till the second week of the semester.
+To complete exercise #1 you only have to compelete Tasks number 1 and 2.

 ## Task 1: Python Setup
 1. In the course we'll use Python 3.7, the latest Python version.
 The easiest way to install Python is via